-Whenever we think about a cleaning device, vacuum cleaners are definitely worth an honorable mention.
+Whenever we think about a good cleaning device, vacuum cleaners are definitely worth an honorable mention.

 The extent to which they have eased our lives is simply amazing!
 When you use a good quality vacuum you can really appreciate them.
 When you have a vacuum breakdown, the simple vacuum job just became a major repair job.
 If you take care and maintain your vacuum, you can eliminate any mechanical problems that occur in vacuums.